Where can you ski the world’s biggest lift-served verticals? It’s one of those key statistics we’re all drawn to when comparing ski areas.

 - 2,310m Val Thorens, France, an off-piste route over into the fourth valley adjoined to the 3 Valleys and down to Orelle.

 - 2,269m Zermatt, Switzerland.
-The biggest on-piste descent possible, but the top lift required to make the full vertical, Europe’s highest topping-out at 3,899m, is only usually open in summer for glacier skiing, when lower runs are closed.
-Slightly longer descents are possible to Valtournenche on the Italian side of the border but these require an off-piste stretch or a drag lift ride mid-way down.
+The biggest on-piste descent possible.
+But the top lift required to make the full vertical, Europe’s highest topping-out at 3,899m, is only usually open in summer for glacier skiing.
+Annoyingly this is when lower runs are closed.
+Slightly longer descents are possible to Valtournenche on the Italian side of the border.
+But these require an off-piste stretch or a drag lift ride mid-way down.

 - 2,220m Les 2 Alpes, France.
 The longest, normally open full on-piste vertical available in the world.